Llanfaes Friary: Industrial uses of the site

 Northern end of the friary site, showing now derelict engineering sheds.

 Catalina IVB 205 Sqn RAF, on the ground at Saunders-Roe's Friars site.
 The background was blanked out by a wartime censor to avoid showing the site details.

-In 1939 the 50 acre Fryars estate was requisitioned from the Burton family, for use in the war effort.
+In 1939, Fryars House and 50 acres of the estate were requisitioned from the Burton family for use in the war effort.
 The site was allocated to Saunders-Roe, who used it for modifying American and Canadian built Catalina flying boats.
 Over four years 399 Catalinas received a wide range of adaptations to fit in with RAF needs, including .303 British version Browning machine guns, British type bomb-racks and RAF radio equipment.
 They also installed highly secret Air-to-Surface Vessel radar (ASV) and from 1942, Leigh lights.
 German U-boats had to spend time on the surface at night, while they re-charged their batteries.
 The combination of radar and the high powered searchlights enabled the planes to find and attack a U-boat before it could dive.